 Some of the more common program names across U.S. states are: SHIIP, SHINE, SHIBA, or HICAP.

 Despite the name differences, the Medicare counseling services are the same across all states.

 Find a local Medicare counselor

-To find a SHIP Medicare counselor in your area, visit the National SHIP home page to find your state’s SHIP website and phone number.
+To find a SHIP Medicare counselor in your area, visit the National SHIP website and use the SHIP Locator to find your state’s SHIP website and phone number.